-Two work terms (minimum of 360 hours) need to be completed for a Co-op designated diploma.
-Work terms may be done back to back.
-Employers provide the Co-operative Education Officers with job descriptions to be posted.
-Students submit their resumes via the Co-operative Education Officer who will submit the package to the employer and arrange job interviews.
+Usually, four-month (minimum of 360 hours) work terms are scheduled for the third and fifth terms of the program.
+Two work terms need to be completed for a Co-op designated diploma.
+Employers provide the Co-op instructors with job descriptions to be posted.
+Students submit their resumes via the Co-op instructor, who will submit the package to the employer and arrange job interviews.
 Students are also strongly encouraged to start building their professional network and be an active participant in self-marketing to source their co-op work placements.